 Germany doesn’t have age limits for Ausbildung.
 Regardless of which profession you want to start, the law says there is no maximum age for applying and starting Ausbildung.

 Apprenticeship or Ausbildung is widely known across Germany.
 Hundreds of thousands of trainees enroll and graduate every year in terms of professional training.

 The good news is that the average age of the trainee is rising in Germany.
 Today starting an apprenticeship after 30 isn’t as unusual as you might think.

-There are only a few Ausbildung programs with the age limit in Germany, which is a policeman and civil servant.
+There are only a few Ausbildung programs with an age limit in Germany: policemen and civil servants.
 It’s explained due to the physical training students must go through.

-To work in the police, you need to be younger than 25 years old and all the way up to 37, depending on the federal state.
+To work in the police, you need to be younger than 25 years old and up to 37, depending on the federal state.
 For civil servants, the maximum age is between 35 and 50, depending on the state in Germany.

 Finally, the company and vocational school themselves will make a hiring decision about the older applicant.

 According to the officials, job descriptions for Ausbildung in Germany must be age and gender-neutral.
 No discrimination based on age is allowed.